Nonlocal pseudosymmetries and B\"acklund transformations as $\mathcal{C}$-morphisms: Preliminaries

 \section{Preliminaries}

 We assume the reader is familiar with the geometric theory of differential equations.
-However, to make the main results accessible to a wide range of readers, we collected some notations and basic facts of this theory used throughout the paper.
+However, to make the main results accessible to a wide range of readers, we collected here some notations and basic facts of this theory used throughout the paper.
 We also introduce lesser-known topics that will be key in the forthcoming sections.
-The reader is referred to \cite{B_KrV,KLV,olver} and \cite{And-Ibr,Ibragimov,Sokolov,Stormark}, and references therein, for further details.
+The reader is referred to \cite{B_KrV,KLV,olver,Stormark} and \cite{And-Ibr,DiegoLuiz,Dun,Ibragimov,Marvan1,Tesi_Luiz,Sokolov}, as well as references therein, for further details.